michael-popa/portfolio/README.md

 ### Navigating Omic Changes by Radiation Therapy in High-Grade Glioma/Glioblastoma - _National Cancer Institute_

+There are currently **no known metabolomic biomarkers** for glioblastoma.

-Performed feature extraction, selection and engineering on multi-omic (proteomic, metabolomic) data from patients with pathology proven glioblastoma, a grade 4 brain tumor/glioma.
+We perform feature extraction, selection and engineering on multi-omic (proteomic, metabolomic) data from patients with pathology proven glioblastoma, a grade 4 brain tumor/glioma.

 This is in conjunction with research and development of AI models that can assist in revealing potential **serum biomarkers**, in addition to prediction of tumor characteristics (size, location, morphology, etc.) and patient outcomes.

-There are currently **no known metabolomic biomarkers** for glioblastoma.

 <img src="images/Figure 1 NCI.jpg?raw=true" class="nci" />